 Sustainable Aquaculture Dialogue

 In Norway, large quantities of soya are consumed because fish and animals are fed on soya, in aquaculture.
 This link creates great pressure on vulnerable natural habitats, such as rainforest and savannah woodland and human health problems in the producing regions due to the extensive use of toxic pesticides.
-Companies working in the salmon sector has joined forces with the ProTerra Foundation to address this social and environmental issues and provide a responsible choice to the Norwegian consumer.
+Companies working in the salmon sector have joined forces with the ProTerra Foundation to address these social and environmental issues and provide a responsible choice to the Norwegian consumer.

 When buying food that carries the “Ohne GenTechnik” seal consumers are assured that they contain: